kikofernandez/programmingfightclub/chapters/recap.md

 **Java**

 The class `Dog` has as state a *private* attribute `alert`.
-This means that the attribute is not accesible from outside the class.
-To get the attribute outside the class you use *getters* and *setters* methods which only get the data from the attribute and set the data in the attribute.
-The constructor of the class creates a new `Dog` and sets its state to some default value.
+(the attribute is not accesible from outside the class).
+The constructor of the class (`public Dog()`) creates a new `Dog` and sets its state to some default value.
+To get the state outside the class we use *getters* and *setters* methods.
+These are preceded by the words `get` and `set` following the attributes name, e.g. `getAlert`.
 This is represented in the Example 3.1.1.1.

 ```java
 class Dog {